 Contractor Growth Benchmarks: HVAC, Roofing, Plumbing & Remodeling (2026)

 Home service contractors don't lose because there aren't enough leads — they lose because the system is leaking.
-Use these up-to-date benchmarks for HVAC, roofing, plumbing, and remodeling to see how fast you need to respond, what “good” marketing performance looks like, and where your Predictable Work Engine should plug the biggest revenue leaks.
+These benchmarks are compiled from primary research datasets covering $14.9M+ in contractor ad spend, 800+ contractor accounts, and industry survey data.
+Use them to see how fast you need to respond, what “good” marketing performance looks like, and where your Predictable Work Engine should plug the biggest revenue leaks.

 Speed-to-Lead: Why Minutes Matter